-Mode 3: Simplified serial
+Mode 3: Simplified serial.

 Simplified serial mode uses TTL level RS-232 serial data to set the speed and direction of the motor.
 This is used to interface the Sabertooth to a PC or microcontroller.
-If using a PC serial port, a level converter such as a MAX232 chip must be used.
-A USB-to-TTL serial converter is also a viable option for the PC.
+If using a PC, a level converter such as a MAX232 chip must be used.
 The baud rate is set via DIP switches.
 Commands are single-byte.
-There is also a Slave Select mode which allows the use of multiple Sabertooth 2x25 from a single microcontroller serial port.
+There is also a Slave Select mode which allows the use of multiple Sabertooth 2x10 from a single microcontroller serial port.